inkyblackness/ss-specs/README.md

 Start reading with the [main page](index.md) (the index).

 ## Status
-In its current state, this project does **not** supersede the information available from TSSHP (the [ss-specs.txt](http://tsshp.cvs.sourceforge.net/viewvc/tsshp/tsshp/doc/ss-specs.txt?view=markup) file).
-Content will be gradually ported to this project if a corresponding implementation exists within InkyBlackness.
+The content of this documentation supersedes the information available from TSSHP (the [ss-specs.txt](http://tsshp.cvs.sourceforge.net/viewvc/tsshp/tsshp/doc/ss-specs.txt?view=markup) file).
+In some instances, this documentation even provides more accurate descriptions.

+The format of all raw media content is described, with the exception of a few unknown fields.
+The majority of unknown information is with the level objects.
+See the [issue list](https://github.com/inkyblackness/ss-specs/issues) for an overview.

+Currently not in scope of this documentation project are music files (See [here for details](other/Music.md)) and the Macintosh release.

 ## Credits
 This project, as well as InkyBlackness itself, wouldn't be possible without the work of TSSHP and the effort of the people before that.